Iraqi Air Force: Notable Iraqi pilots of the Iran–Iraq War

 Unlike many other nations with modern air forces, Iraq was engaged in an intense and protracted war.
 The 8 year long conflict with Iran gave the Air Force the opportunity to develop some battle-tested and hardened fighter pilots.
 Though information about the IQAF is, at best, hard to access, two men stand out as the best Iraqi fighter aces.

 Mohammed Rayyan, nicknamed "Sky Falcon," who flew MiG-21MF in 1980–81, and claimed two confirmed kills against Iranian F-5Es in 1980.
 With the rank of Captain, Rayyan qualified on MiG-25P in late 1981 and went on to claim another eight kills, two of which are confirmed, before being shot down and killed by IRIAF F-14s in 1986.

-Captain Omar Goben was another successful fighter pilot.
+Captain Omar Goben was another successful pilot.
 While flying a MiG-21 he scored air kills against two F-5E Tiger IIs and one F-4E Phantom II in 1980.
 He later transferred to the MiG-23 and survived the war, but was killed in January 1991 flying a MiG-29 versus an American F-15C.

-Captain Salah I. was also a distinguished pilot during this period, achieving a double kill against two F-4Es on 2 December 1981 while he was part of the 79th Squadron.
+Captain Salah I. was also a distinguished pilot during this period flying a Mirage F1, achieving a double kill against two F-4Es on 2 December 1981 while he was part of the 79th Squadron.